UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    140                change_view("top", "fly")
    (...)

->**For a World with Fewer Logic Bricks**
+.. topic:: **For a World with Fewer Logic Bricks**

->
->If you don't want to use a keyboard sensor, you can use an internal instance of the keyboard module.
+   If you don't want to use a keyboard sensor, you can use an internal instance of the keyboard module.
 You can read about this in the "bge.logic API" section later in this chapter, or on the online API page: _http://www.blender.org/documentation/blender\_python\_api\_2\_66\_release/bge.logic.html#bge.logic.keyboard._

 Internal Functions
 ******************